ygemici/osz/loader/README.md

   and "kernel" for the name of the ELF executable inside the initrd.

 * _initrd file_: initial ramdisk image on boot partition at BOOTBOOT\INITRD.
-It can be gzip compressed andiIt's filesystem should have a filesystem driver (see below).
+It's format is not specified and can be gzip compressed.

 * _loader_: a native executable on the boot partition.
 For multi- bootable disks more loader can co-exists.